 After receiving treatment for cSCC, be sure to attend all follow-up visits with your doctor.
 It’s possible for the cancer to return, so it’s critical to check your skin for any signs of cancer or precancer at least once per month.

 To help reduce your risk of cSCC, follow these tips when possible:

 - Limit your sun exposure.

-- Avoid the sun in the hottest part of the day, between 10 a.m. and 4 p.m.
+- Avoid the sun during the hottest part of the day, which is between 10 a.m. and 4 p.m.

-- Wear sunscreen and lip balm of at least SPF 15 any time you go out in the sun.
+- Wear sunscreen that has an SPF of at least 30 whenever you go out in the sun.

 - Wear sunglasses with UV ray protection.

 - Wear a hat and cover your skin when working outside.